zhwa/mlir-example/book/Chapter-02-Dynamic-Shapes.md

 For a matrix multiplication of size 8×32 × 32×16 (4096 multiply-add operations), the overhead of loading 21 descriptor fields is negligible—less than 0.1% of the total work.
 Modern CPUs are very good at this kind of indirection.

 However, for **very small operations** (e.g., adding two 4-element vectors), static shapes might be measurably faster because the compiler can unroll loops and eliminate overhead entirely.
-Production ML compilers often use heuristics: generate specialized kernels for common shapes (e.g., batch size 1, sequence length 512) and fall back to dynamic kernels for rare shapes.
+Production AI compilers often use heuristics: generate specialized kernels for common shapes (e.g., batch size 1, sequence length 512) and fall back to dynamic kernels for rare shapes.

 ## 2.8 Beyond 2D: Higher-Rank Tensors